There's a lot riding on PlayStation VR as the mainstream champion of virtual reality.

 Essential reading: Best PlayStation VR games

-Sony PlayStation VR review: Initial set-up
+Sony PlayStation VR review: Ease of setup

 Read this: PlayStation VR tips and tricks

 It helps if your PS4 is close to your TV as the standard PlayStation Camera wire is pretty short and this needs to both hook up to your console and be able to see your face.
-You might think this goes without saying, but in my flat we have the PS4 and other consoles and boxes tucked away in a corner of the open plan lounge/kitchen with the HDMIs going through the walls from the wall mounted TV down the other end of the room.
-It was tricky but I still made it work.

-Setup is easy and you also always know where you are with the menus – once you've downloaded some VR games (which can take a while) they just appear in your regular PS4 menu for you to select.
+You always know where you are with the menus – once you've downloaded some VR games (which can take a while) they just appear in your regular PS4 menu for you to select.
 This appears in VR too using PlayStation's Cinematic Mode – it's a 2D screen floating in blank 3D space and you can press the PS button on your DualShock to quit apps and games and get back to it at any time, which is reassuring.

 Sony PlayStation VR review: Design and comfort